School of Geography

 - Xiao Han.
 Xiao's thesis aims to clarify the goals, practices and consequences of Chinese outward investment, through the lens of the Chinese government's and corporations' engagement in African dam construction.
 Supervisors: Professor Michael Webber, Professor Mark Wang and Dr Brooke Wilmsen.

 - Peter Kamstra.
 Pete's doctoral research explores the relationship between people's risk perceptions and their behaviour on high-risk rocky coasts.
 He is interested in people's spatial understanding of risk and how it influences their movement.
 Supervisors: Associate Professor David Kennedy and Dr Brian Cook.

 - Bunlong Leng.
 Bunlong’s research examines the institutional challenges of mainstreaming climate and environmental risks into donor-funded road projects in Cambodia.
 Supervisor: Dr Simon Batterbury.

 - Chen Li.
 Chen's research examins housing demolition and relocation induced conflicts in urban China.
-Supervisors: Prof Mark Wang, Dr Jennifer Day.
+Supervisors: Professor Mark Wang and Dr Jennifer Day.

 - Sophie Pascoe.
 Sophie's research explores how global environmental governance translates locally in Papua New Guinea and the frictions and inequalities that may emerge in the context of climate change.
-Supervisors: A/Prof Wolfram Dressler, Dr Monica Minnegal.
+Supervisors: Associate Professor Wolfram Dressler and Dr Monica Minnegal.